-Follow the GSGNY council on Facebook, Instagram, Twitter, LinkedIn, and YouTube at: @girlscoutsnyc
+Follow the GSGNY council on Facebook, Instagram, X, LinkedIn and YouTube: @girlscoutsnyc.
+We are also on TikTok: @girlscoutsofnyc

 Social Media & the Girl Scout Promise and Law

 As a Girl Scout, the Girl Scout Promise and Law should guide all your actions, including when using social media.
 We've included some ideas to keep in mind below, but this isn't a comprehensive list-when in doubt, ask yourself, "Is this action in line with the Girl Scout Promise and Law?"